41st Tank

 vehicles along the road.
 Not until 0900

 of the next day did the last unit of the battalion arrive at VILLEROUX.
+At 1330 hours the Battalion, again under the

 control of CCB, moved to an assembly area in the vicinity of LUZZERY just to